 The emphasis in this course will be on object-oriented concepts.
-This is less because this is a hot approach these days, and more because it is a very natural and very useful way to approach the design and programming of a piece of software, and to tackle encapsulation and code reuse.
+This is less because this is a hot approach these days, and more because it is a very natural and very useful way to approach the design and programming of a piece of software.

 Following many people, I take an object to be a vague notion.
 Roughly, an object is just a value to which you can associate some behaviors.
 By a value, I just mean it can be manipulated like one manipulates an integer, or a floating point number.
 It can be passed around to functions, it can be stored, if can be acted on.
 If you remember your first course here, you learned that functions can also be treated as values (we often call them first-class functions in that context), and doing so tremendously simplifies the programming model.
-Something similar happens with objects.
-As soon as you treat objects simply as values, they're nothing special, and the whole programming model becomes much simpler.
+Something similar happens to objects.
+As soon as you treat objects simply as values, nothing special, the whole programming model becomes much simpler.